weefbellington/screenplay/README.md

 #####1.1 TL;DR

-• single-activity apps • no Fragments or Dialogs, just Views • robust animation system • component-based architecture • constructor-based, DI friendly object initialization
+Screenplay allows you to build:
+- single-activity applications,
+- with support for modal views
+- and animated scene transitions,
+- without the need for Fragments or Dialogs.

+Screenplay features:
+- a tiny codebase,
+- component-oriented architecture,
+- constructor-based, DI friendly object initialization,
+- and helpful example code

 #####1.2 The nitty gritty

 Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
 Screenplay inherits Flow's "less is more" approach to Android development: a Screenplay application consists of single activity and multiple Views, with the Views arranged on a backstack.

-In Screenplay, the backstack consists of a series of objects called *Scenes*.
-A Scene fills the role of either a Fragment or a Dialog.
-A single variable, `isFloating`, defines whether it is full-screen or floats above other content.
+In Screenplay, the backstack consists of a series of objects called Scenes.
+Scenes fulfill the roles of both Fragments and a Dialogs; a single variable, `Scene#isModal`, defines whether it is full-screen or floats above other content.

-Unlike Fragments or Dialogs, Scenes are lightweight and aren't created with a factory method.
+Unlike Fragments or Dialogs, Scenes are lightweight.
 Each scene is a POJO (Plain Old Java Object).
+They aren't created through factory methods.
 Just create `new Scene(...)`, pass it some arguments, and you're good to go.
-Passing data between scenes is straightforward -- no need for voodoo like serializing data into a `Bundle`, or a `Parcelable` implementation.
+No need for voodoo like serializing data into a `Bundle`, or a `Parcelable` implementation.

 Each scene has a Transition, which describes scene animations.
 The animation system for Scenes is similar to Activities or Fragments: Screenplay selects an animation to play based on the direction of navigation (forward/back) and the state of the scene (incoming/outgoing).
 Animations can be specified through XML or in code.